jclark/mac-pps/README.md

 I used a small breadboard to assemble it.
 The only soldering needed is to solder header pins onto the TRRS breakout board.

-You also need a USB audio card with a LINE IN (not just a MIC IN).
+You also need a USB audio card with a LINE IN.
 The one I found has multiple inputs and outputs including SPDIF.
 It cost about $9.
+This circuit is designed for a LINE IN, and should not be plugged into a MIC IN, which expects a much lower voltage.

 ![audio](assets/audio.jpg)